GoogleCloudPlatform/storage-sdrs/readme/README-docker.md

 ## Build & Publish
 The docker build process will copy source code, install dependencies, and run the maven package target.
 The docker image exposes port 8080 for the service.
+The docker image optionally exposes port 8086 if it gets the environment variable ENABLE_JMX=true

 The docker image can be published to the GCP container registry.